Trip created by Craig Little

 Today’s ride follows the River Tweed downstream initially, riding back toward Traquair.
 Passing it by we follow the course of the river on a tiny country lane, avoiding the busier main road.
 The river leads us to Abbotsford – the historic home of Sir Walter Scott who is perhaps the most famous of all Scottish writers, and arguably the inventor of the modern kilt.
 Here we’ll enjoy lunch in the cafe and a tour of the magnificent house and gardens.

 Afterwards, we jump back on the bikes and continue on more quiet backroads through green rolling countryside to visit a magnificent abbey that is the resting place of the heart of Robert The Bruce.
-We then loop back on our the border town Melrose where we settle into our welcoming accommodation.
+Our overnight stay tonight is Melrose, home of 7 a side Rugby.
 (B, L, D)

 Today we make a raid on the border!
 This morning we’ll follow quiet roads which wind through a patchwork of green fields, it’s a beautiful ride where you can admire the views and listen to the birds singing in the hedgerows as you go.
 We follow the River Tweed for a while before riding across a stone bridge and over the border into England.
 We then head east to the coast and through Berwick – “the town of disputed territory” – an area that changed hands between Scotland and England for over 400 years.
 Our accommodation this evening is a traditional English Inn, in the Northumberland village of Beal, here you can enjoy a local drink, after a successful border raid.
 (B, L, D)